lsst-sqre/sqr-016/index.rst

    This means that it does not matter if the codebase's master has moved on in the meanwhile.

 #.
-The ``rc`` is anonunced for developer testing
+The ``rc`` is announced for developer testing

 #.
-Additional ``rc`` are created and annouonced, if/as nessicary to resolve
+Additional ``rc`` are created and announced, if/as necessary to resolve
-   any release blocking issues that may arrise.
+   any release blocking issues that may arise.

 #.
 Documentation is updated on a branch (release notes, installation
    instructions, metrics report)

 #.
 The final release is created using the last ``rc`` verbatim (ie., the
-   accepted ``rc`` and final release code should be identitical except for the name of git/eups tags) and the documentation merged to ``master``.
+   accepted ``rc`` and final release code should be identical except for the name of git/eups tags) and the documentation merged to ``master``.